JustinLamMSFT/microsoft/microsoft-365/project/project-plan-5.md

-# Project Plan 5
+# Planner and Project Plan 5

-Guide any project with a cloud-based project and portfolio management solution that’s perfect for portfolio and resource managers, and solution administrators.
+Manage and optimize your project portfolios to prioritize initiatives and drive effective resource management.
+Includes the Project Online desktop client and Project Online.

-Project Plan 5 includes all Project Plan 3 functionality, plus:
+Planner and Project Plan 5 includes all Planner and Project Plan 3 functionality, plus:

 - Demand management.
 - Enterprise resource management.
 - Portfolio analysis and optimization.

+For details, see service descriptions for [Project for the web](https://go.microsoft.com/fwlink/?linkid=2261979), [Project Online](https://go.microsoft.com/fwlink/?linkid=2262057), and [Project Online desktop client](https://go.microsoft.com/fwlink/?linkid=2262400).

 **Talk with a sales expert
-**To speak with a sales expert, call 1-855-270-0615.
-Available Mon to Fri from 6:00 AM to 6:00 PM Pacific Time.
+**To speak with a sales expert, call (800) 642 7676.
+Available M-F 6 AM to 6 PM PT.

+This product is not available in your market.

 Originally starting from $55.00 now starting from $55.00